sharafath07/Even-or-Odd/README.md

 # Even-or-Odd
 It is a programme in C++ languaga.
-This programme is for to check whether a number i even or odd
+This programme is for to check whether a number is even or odd.
+This programme is done for school lab practical.